bradhamson/English-Ivy-Ideal-Habitat-Suitability-Analysis/README.rst

 First an Aspect surface was generated using the 1m DEM.
 This was then reclassified to highlight shady and slightly sunny areas (North and North East facing).
 Next a surface was generated higlighting areas within 50ft of paved roadways using the Euclidean Distance Tool.
+After this the STATSGO Soils Coverage was converted

 -------
 Results